Russula fellea - Geranium Brittlegill

 Odour/taste

-This honey-coloured brittlegill smells like stewed apples (although some insist that the scent is more reminiscent of geraniums – hence the common name).
-The taste is very hot and bitter (inedible).
+This honey-coloured brittlegill smells like stewed apples, although some insist that the scent is more reminiscent of pot geraniums (pelargoniums, that is!) – hence the common name.
+The taste is usually very hot and bitter.

-This mushroom is particularly common in Beech woodland in Britain and Ireland but, particularly on mainland Europe, it is also found in spruce plantations on acid soil.
+This mushroom is particularly common in Beech woodland on alkaline and neutral soil in Britain and Ireland; however, particularly on mainland Europe, it is also found in spruce plantations on acid soil.
+In common with other members of the Russulaceae, Russula fellea is an ectomycorrhizal mushroom.

 Season